sierraflanagan/Search-Rename-Move-Files-From-CSV/README.md

 The moveandrename.py file utilizes the pandas and numpy python libraries to load a csv file as a pandas dataframe, search files for existing file names, then move the files to new folders and rename them based on information in the dataframe.
 This process fully removes the original files from their original location.

+The createfolders.py file creates the destination folder locations from a list of unique folder names